[PREV - FREEWILL] [TOP]

 pollution and resource

-objective: the health
+objective: the health sarcastic aside, but Naess

-and affluence of people (This is particularly
+and affluence of people continues to develop his thesis

-in the developed countries." funny, because
+in the developed countries." based on this premise.
+This is

-And here, right at recommends against
+And here, right at the elsewhere Naess recommends against

-don't think I've met subject of debate.)
+myself, I don't think of the subject of debate.)

-an ecologist so
+I've met an ecologist so

 "shallow" they were

-uninterested in Another irony: One of the
+and happiness of people Another irony: One of the problems with

-that they have a tendency to
+that they have a tendency to shrug off

-shrug off third world famines
+third world plagues and famines (the

 "II.
 The Deep Ecology movement: